soarlab/paf/README.md

 PAF is a prototype tool for probabilistic analysis of round-off errors in arithmetic expressions.
-The main difference with respect to standards worst-case error analysis is the user has to provide the probability distributions together with the input variables (thus the probabilistic in PAF), and a confidence interval of interest.
+The main difference with respect to standards worst-case error analysis is the user has to provide the probability distributions together with the input variables (thus the probabilistic in PAF), and a confidence interval of interest (e.g. 0.95, 0.99).
 PAF computes the roundoff error for the arithmetic expression conditioned on the output range landing in the given confidence interval.

 # Table of Contents